-Water ministers meeting in Brisbane have agreed there are real issues in delivering water in the southern Murray-Darling Basin.
+Commonwealth and state water ministers meeting in Brisbane have agreed there are real risks in delivering water in the southern Murray Darling Basin.

 Victorian Water Minister Lisa Neville said from the state's perspective there had been some "good wins" from the meeting.

-"Finally, there has been an acknowledgement from the MDBA and the ministerial council that we have real deliverability issues along the southern Basin," Ms Neville said.
+"Finally, there has been an acknowledgement from the Murray Darling Basin Authority and the ministerial council that we have real deliverability issues along the southern Basin," Ms Neville said.

 "Right now, Victoria has had to put in place an extraction licence limitation to manage those shortfall risks, and we now have agreement we've got deliverability issues."

-NSW and Victoria had made it very clear there would be a great deal of difficulty in delivering the constraints projects, critical to delivering the Murray Darling Basin Plan.
+NSW and Victoria had made it very clear there would be a great deal of difficulty in delivering the CMS, which involves projects critical to delivering the Murray Darling Basin Plan.

-The plan sets an ambitious target of recovering 2750 gigalitres of water recovery, although that could be bolstered to 3200GL if there are no negative socio-economic impacts.
+The plan sets an ambitious target of recovering 2750 gigalitres of water recovery, although that could be bolstered by 450GL, to 3200GL if there are no negative socio-economic impacts.

-The CMS looks at lifting flow impediments, such as increasing the outlet capacity of dams, raising man-made structures, such as roads, bridges and levies and flooding private land.
+The CMS looks at easing impediments to water flow, by raising man-made structures, such as roads, bridges and levies, and flooding private land.